DeepPAAC: A New Deep Galerkin Method for Principal-Agent Problems: The Model

 \subsection{Policy Iteration}

-When an explicit solution for $V$ is not available, the main approach is to solve the HJB equation \eqref{eq:principal-operator}.
+When an explicit solution for $V$ is not available, the main approach is to solve the HJB equation \eqref{eq:principal-generalHJB}.
 Observe that to solve for $V$, one must first determine the functional forms of $I_a,I_c$ which come from the optimal solution $a(\cdot), c(\cdot)$ to \eqref{eq:agent}.
 Given the nonlinearities that arise from the Hamiltonian term, this is not possible to do in closed-form.
 In simpler cases one can directly evaluate the supremum defining the Hamiltonian (i.e.~the Agent's problem) and hence reduce to a nonlinear PDE that can be tackled using common numerical methods, such as finite-difference or finite-element techniques.
 However, one of the defining features of PA problems is that the supremum over the Agent controls is in general highly non-trivial, in part due to having multiple controls to optimize over, and in part due to their complex interaction between Principal and Agent controls via $I_a,I_c$.
 Consequently, the local optimization over $a,c$ might not be possible to resolve, and hence we are facing a PDE with implicitly defined terms.

-In the past, such problems were viewed as very challenging, since they require \emph{multiple levels} of approximation---locally to solve the supremum and then globally to solve for $V(t,x)$.
+In the past, such problems were viewed as very challenging, since they require \emph{multiple levels} of approximation---locally to solve the supremum and then globally to solve for $V(t,\bx)$.
 Below we develop a deep-learning based setup to address this aspect of PA HJB.
-The key idea that we rely on is to construct (overparametrized) functional approximator that replaces $V(t,x)$ with a surrogate $\hat{V}(t,x)$ that is trained through gradient descent.
-The approximation is global in $(t,x)$ (e.g.~there is no finite-differencing) and moreover carries through to the derivatives, which are evaluated using algorithmic differentiation.
+The key idea that we rely on is to construct (overparametrized) functional approximator that replaces $V(t,\bx)$ with a surrogate $\hat{V}(t,\bx)$ that is trained through gradient descent.
+The approximation is global in $(t,\bx)$ (e.g.~there is no finite-differencing) and moreover carries through to the derivatives, which are evaluated using algorithmic differentiation.
 In turn, functional approximation allows to do the same for the optimal control $u(\cdot, \cdot)$, which is similarly approximated via a deep neural network.

-The above construction is conceptually dimension-agnostic, and moreover thanks to being overparametrized can be trained exhaustively, breaking down the overall solver into a loop consisting of taking stochastic gradient descents over training batches that are refreshed across epochs.
+The above construction is conceptually dimension-agnostic, and moreover thanks to being overparametrized can be trained exhaustively, breaking down the overall solver into a loop consisting of doing SGD steps over training batches that are refreshed across epochs.
 Consequently, the method has modest memory requirements and does not rely on any temporal or spatial discretization.

 To present the numerical algorithm for \eqref{eq:principal-generalHJB}, we consider a generic multidimensional nonlinear HJB equation written as: